-Established in 1944, Big Bend National Park is located in a remote part of Southern Texas and borders Mexico along 118 miles of the Rio Grande.
+Established June 12th, 1944, Big Bend National Park is located in a remote part of Southern Texas and borders Mexico along 118 miles of the Rio Grande.
 It has national significance as the largest protected area of Chihuahuan Desert topography and ecology in the United States.
 It contains more than 1,200 species of plants, more than 450 species of birds, 56 species of reptiles, and 75 species of mammals.
 The Rio Grande corridor is also a migration highway for many species passing through the desert.
 Elevation contrast create varied microclimates that further enhance the diversity of plant and animal life.

 The national park covers 801,163 acres and is home to an abundant variety of Cretaceous and Cenozoic fossil organisms, and the park has artifacts estimated to be 9,000 years old.
 Historic buildings and landscapes offer graphic illustration of life along the international border in the 19th century.